 Two boards of directors oversee Lalafofofo’s organizational framework.
 Lalafofofo hosts the “local” board of directors in Moshi, and the international board in the U.S. and Canada.
 Local and international board meetings are scheduled to occur separately on a quarterly basis.
-Program director Guadencia Mtunga resides in Moshi.
+Project manager Guadencia Mtunga resides in Moshi.
 Her responsibilities include locating service projects, overseeing their implementation, providing updates, communicating to the local board and founder, and ultimately ensuring onsite fiscal responsibility.

 Lalafofofo’s primary objective is to be a source of affordable, small-scale service projects in the Kilimanjaro Region of Tanzania.
-Upon providing needed projects in the range of $500-$2,500, Lalafofofo will link them with American youth, families and groups for financial sponsorship.
+Upon providing needed projects in the range of $500-$2,500, Lalafofofo will link them with American youth, families, and groups for financial sponsorship.
 Initially, Lalafofofo will focus on education, and recruit families and youths 7-18 years of age in Silicon Valley, California.
 Most of all, the goal is to arouse interest and involvement in service projects in Kilimanjaro.

 In addition, links to 8-10 local nonprofit organizations in the Mount Kilimanjaro region of Tanzania will be available on the Lalafofofo website.
 These grassroots organizations are qualified Lalafofofo partners, consequently representing six sectors: health, education, poverty, children, conservation and, most noteworthy, sustainability.
 By partnering with specific Kilimanjaro nonprofits, Lalafofofo can both advocate and spread each organization’s reach to the U.S. Furthermore, all donations from the U.S. to these organizations are tax deductible through Lalafofofo’s 501c3 status in California.